 All 32 Scottish local authorities are working hard to integrate and improve the livelihoods of New Scots refugees.
 We have collected case studies from across Scotland of good practice in improving access to employability and language support, improving social bonds and connections and increasing wellbeing.
 Scottish local authorities are key delivery partners of the New Scots Refugee Integration Strategy and the case studies are mapped against the strategy's fundamental outcomes and actions, demonstrating the breadth of good work all over Scotland.

-Download this publication (PDF, opens in new window)
+Download here (PDF, opens in new window)